graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/complexity-analyzer.md

 ### Defining Custom Complexity Calculations

-To set custom complexity calculations for specific fields, you can use the `WithComplexityImpact` overload that defines a calculation delegate as demonstrated in the following eample:
+To set custom complexity calculations for specific fields, you can use the `WithComplexityImpact` overload that defines a calculation delegate as demonstrated in the following example:

 ```csharp
 Field<ListGraphType<ProductGraphType>>("products")